leylabmpi/StrainVis/StrainVis_app/manual.md

 The features are derived from the upoaded metadata file and can be interactively selected from a drop-down menu.
 The 'same color' and the 'different color' can be set by the user.

-## Multiple Species Visualization
+## Multiple Species Analyses

-The multiple Species visualisation tab is active when the input file contains more than one species.
+The multiple species analyses tab is active when the input file(s) contains more than one species.
+It presents APSS-/ANI-based analysis for all the species or for a selected subset of species.
-It presents APSS-based analysis for all the species or for a selected subset.
+Please note that when both SynTracker and ANI input files are provided, the list of available species is taken from the SynTracker results input file.

-### Setting the species that will be included in the analysis
+### Setting the included species
 - **All species:** Include all available species.
 - **Select a subset of species:** Using the multi-select widget, it is possible to select specific species to be included in the analysis.
-By default, the species are sorted by their abundance (the number of compared pairs), but they can be sorted alphabetically by their names as well.
+- **Sort species by:** The list of species may be sorted by the number of compared sample-pairs (in order to display the more abundant species first), or alphabetically, by the species names.
-- **Update species selection button:** Clicking this button updates the set of species that are included in the analysis.
+- **Update species selection/sorting button:** Clicking this button updates the plot with the selected set of species and their selected order.

-### SynTracker results analyses
+## Multiple species analyses of SynTracker results

 ### Initial bar-plots
 The initial presented bar-plots allow the user to interactively change the number of sub-sampled regions